-Children’s Learning Center in Sublette County provides Inclusive Half-Day Preschool for children ages three through five.
+Children’s Learning Center in Sublette County provides Inclusive Half-Day Preschool for children ages two through five.
 Special Education Services for children ages birth through five years old include developmental screenings and Special Education services.

 Inclusive Half-Day Preschool

-Serving children from ages three through five, preschool programs offer all children the educational boost and social experiences they need to start school with confidence.
+Serving children from ages two through five, preschool programs offer all children the educational boost and social experiences they need to start school with confidence.
 CLC’s Inclusive Preschool programs enable students with special needs to learn in the same classroom as their typical peers in a lively setting that focuses on learning readiness and preparation for future educational success.
 Students enrolled in preschool get to participate in creative learning activities as well as special therapy or other needed attention.

 Recognizing that children with disabilities are sometimes segregated from their peers, here children with and without developmental disabilities receive the same educational opportunities, together in the same classroom without regard to ability or income.
 Each of our inclusive classrooms has a lead teacher, a co-teacher, and an inclusion specialist who assists the children with special needs that share the classroom with their peers.
 The active on-sight involvement of therapists helps children with developmental challenges keep pace with their classmates and enjoy the same benefits and rewards that academic achievement provides young, curious minds.